vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 #### Add Discarded Event Output

-We will introduce a new output to all components that would otherwise discard events, named `discards`.
+We will introduce a new output to all components that would otherwise discard events, named `errors`.
+Note that some components already have such an named output.
+This proposal standardizes that output naming and provides additional support for handling it.

 #### Validate Handling All Outputs

 Additionally, we will enhance the configuration validation to determine if all outputs are handled.
-This will provide notification of the new discard outputs and ensure users are aware of the new feature.
+This will provide notification of the new error output and ensure users are aware of the new feature.

 In order to avoid breaking existing configurations, this validation will initially produce a